How should parents who can't find formula feed their babies?

 "We can't recommend the use of homemade formulas or anything of that sort — it's simply dangerous, especially in a baby's first few months," Dr. Abrams said.

-"Formula is really designed and fortified with all the things the bay would potentially need.
+"Formula is really designed and fortified with all the things the baby would potentially need.
 A lot of recipes [are] floating around from what my grandparents were told to do but that is absolutely not recommended.
-There is a lot of damage that can be done,"
+There is a lot of damage that can be done," Haak said.

 for more features.